Bizovi/Bizovi.github.io/content/home/about.md

 Heterodox Economics and Complexity economics, for more realistic economic models.
 Inspiration from Complexity sciences
 R and Python programming
+Developing statistical models in a business environment.
+Learning from developers, marketers and bussiness

 * Critical Thinking
 * Problem Solving